-Young people in conflict with the law and those at risk of offending have taken steps towards active citizenship in all program countries during the program period
+Young people in conflict with the law and those at risk of offending are more resilient and have taken steps

 Addressing SDG 16

-The Youth Justice programme in South Africa has 3 main objectives;
+The overall Development Goal of the Youth Justice programme in South Africa is:

-This is being achieved through intense levels of support to offenders while they are in prison;
+This is achieved through high levels of support to offenders while they are in prison;

 connecting the offender to family and community;